-Attorney Michael Fienman, the founder of Fienman Defense, has years of experience fighting criminal charges in Philadelphia courts.
+Attorney Michael Fienman, founder of Fienman Defense, has years of experience fighting criminal charges in Philadelphia courts.
 He knows how challenging this process is, especially if this is your first time in trouble with the law.
 He’s here to fight for the best possible outcome in your case, whether that’s a dismissal, acquittal, or lenient sentence.

 Theft